All Episodes

 We are disgusted with the party that we have long trusted to represent our interests.

-And she refers to herself and her friends as uppity women.
+And she refers to herself and her friends as uppity women because that's how she thinks the party looks at them.

 We are disgusted with ourselves for being snookered again.

-We assess the party leader's rejection of Clinton as a cynical strategy.
+We assess the party leaders' rejection of Clinton as a cynical strategy.

 If Clinton had ended up as the candidate, the Democrats stood to lose the votes of many African Americans who then might not vote at all.

-But if they made Obama the candidate, well then.
+But if they made Obama the candidate, well then, women always vote and they will come around.

 Women always come around, no matter how badly they're mistreated.